 Foster location: foster home located close to Waxhaw, NC

 Special Needs?
-Juliette had trauma to left rear leg and had to have it amputated, but she gets around no problem on her 3 legs.
+Juliette had trauma to her left rear leg and had to have it amputated, but she gets around no problem on her 3 legs.
 Juliette also has some arthritis in her front shoulder.

 Weight: 15 pounds